End of Life Choices

 Unlike Death With Dignity, VSED is a process that does not require a doctor, nor does it need to be restricted to terminally ill people.
 There are people who choose VSED for various reasons, e.g.:

 - They are suffering and do not want to wait until they are terminal;

 - They are terminal, but do not have two doctors who support DWD;

 - The DWD medication is too costly.

 VSED requires determination and supportive caregivers.
 If someone is seriously ill, it is common to have lost their appetite.
 However, refusal of liquid demands more discipline and can be difficult.
 Even the slightest amount of liquid can prolong the dying process.

 Certain medications can help with VSED, and sometimes hospice supports the process.
 Talk with your doctor or hospice regarding which of your regular medications you should continue or discontinue taking.

-After a few days of refusing food and liquid, a person becomes frail and is likely to sleep more.
+After a few days of refusing food and liquid, a person normally becomes frail and is likely to sleep more.
 They will eventually fall into a coma before dying.
 The time until death cannot be predicted; depending on each person’s condition, death can occur within days or a few weeks.

 Your EOLCOR volunteer can provide you with more detailed information regarding VSED.

-If you are not on hospice, ask your doctor if you can be referred to one for additional care.
+If you are not on hospice, ask your doctor if you can be referred to one.